tarxvftech/ProgramRadios/HACKING.md

 like to use something like ipfs or GunDB as a backend for that to allow for easy synchronization.

+## Quick Start
+Get the full dev environment set up in docker by doing `make img`.
+Once you've built the image, you can `make localdev` which will run with the current files mounted into the image so you can get live edits on the running code with the benefit of django.

+`make localdev` drops you into a shell in the image.

+In the docker container you can `make fulldev` which uses screen to allow you to run the backend and frontend separately, plus the django-q runner in another tab.
+The frontend and backend dev servers should automatically start and run as long as you've defined an envfile.
+This includes creating and migrating the django database.

+When mounting over the top of the image, you'll have to re-run npm install before `npm run serve` works.
+This will manifest as `Error:
+Cannot find module '@vue/cli-plugin-typescript'` in the `0 front` shell of screen.
+Once it reinstalls `npm run serve` will give you the frontend change-reactive development server on port 8080.

+It should present as a fairly standard Vue3 project and a fairly standard django project.
+Their interactions are not well defined yet, but fairly limited (as of writing (2022 01 24) being confined to requesting available firmware images.

 ## My Priorities
 Anyway here's a list of things I want to do most immediately, in order: